victor-gil-sepulveda/pyRMSD/README.md

 As the resulting matrix is symmetric and its diagonal is 0, the rmsd_matrix object will store only the upper diagonal triangle (condensed matrix), in the same way [scipy.spatial.distance.pdist](http://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html) does.
-The available calculator types in a CUDA capable machine can be one of these:
+The calculator types can be one of these:

 * KABSCH_PYTHON_CALCULATOR
 * QTRFIT_SERIAL_CALCULATOR
 * QTRFIT_OMP_CALCULATOR
-* QCP_CUDA_CALCULATOR
+* QCP_CUDA_CALCULATOR (in CUDA capable machines)
 * QCP_SERIAL_CALCULATOR
 * QCP_OMP_CALCULATOR